ArcBlock/forge-docs/src/txs/README.md

 * declare: declare a wallet in the chain.
 See: [Declare Transaction](account/declare).
 * account_migrate: migrate a wallet from one address to another.
 See: [Account Migration Transaction](account/account_migrate).
+* delegate: delegate certain rights from one account to another.
+See: [Delegate Transaction](account/delegate).
+* revoke_delegate: revoke existing delegation for certain or whole rights from one account to antoher.
+See: [Revoke Delegate Transaction](account/revoke_delegate).

 ### Asset